davidfokkema/gamma-spectroscopy/README.rst

 Installation
 ------------

 In this section we will cover the installation of the gamma-spectroscopy package as well as the prerequisites (see below).
+On Windows, first make sure that the Anaconda distribution is installed and run all command-line commands from the Anaconda Prompt application.

 Prerequisites
 ^^^^^^^^^^^^^